HeroGabe34/Tales-of-Series-Cheat-Engine-Stuff/README.md

 All artes cost 1 TP

 Luke/Guy/Natalia/Anise got modified artes.
 Replaced artes that didn't have a FOF arte with Spell Artes.
-Luke/Asch/Guy got a bunch of Spell Artes added in their arte list.
-Anise I added 3 more Spell artes for her, and Natalia I gave 2 more Spell Artes.
-(Wasn't able to add healing artes to anyone so Tear and Natalia are still the only healers in the game)
+Luke/Asch/Guy/Anise/Natalia got new Spell Artes, some got new healing artes as well.
+Tear and Jade didn't get any new arte changes.
+These new Spell Artes DO NOT have a FOF version

 Most artes have different elemental attributes than what they had orignally.
-(EX: Demon fist is now a dark elemental arte)
+(EX: Havoc Strike is an Earth Arte now)

-Artes you would have earned via side quests are now part of the main level up pool, (EX: Luke/Asch can learn demon fist at level 3.)
-You can still learn them via side quests.
+Artes you would have earned via side quests are now part of the main level up pool.

 Luke/Guy/Natalia can now learn AD Skills relating to offensive Spell Artes.